Dawaks/cybersecurity-portfolio/03-linux-auditd-file-monitoring/README.md

 ### 1. Set Up Auditd

-I installed `auditd` on the Ubuntu VM and checked that the service was running correctly before creating any monitoring rules.
+I installed `auditd` on my Ubuntu VM and checked that the service was running before creating any rules.

 ### 2. Create a File to Monitor

 I created a test file and added some content to it using Vim.
-This gave me a file that I could use to test the monitoring rule.
+I used this file to test whether Audit could detect changes made to it.

 ### 3. Create an Audit Rule

-I created an audit rule that watched the file for write activity.
+I created an audit rule to watch the file for write activity.

-The rule used a filter key so I could easily search for events connected to that specific file later.
+I also added a filter key to the rule so I could easily search for events connected to that file later.

 ### 4. Trigger the Rule

-After setting up the rule, I modified the monitored file to generate an audit event.
+After setting up the rule, I made a change to the monitored file so that Audit would record the activity.

 ### 5. Review the Audit Logs

-I first looked at the audit log and saw how much information was being recorded.
+I first looked through the audit log and noticed that it contained a lot of system activity.

-I then used `ausearch` with the filter key to narrow the results down to the events related to the file I was monitoring.
+I then used `ausearch` with the filter key from my rule to narrow down the results and find the events connected to the file I changed.

 ## Skills Demonstrated